|George W. Bush:||John Kerry:||Tossup:|

 President George W. Bush (R) won re-election against U.S. Senator John Kerry (D) on November 2, 2004.

-The 2004 electoral vote map is below.
+The 2004 electoral map is above.
 Click on the states in the map to toggle them between Democrat, Republican and Tossup.

 Bush and Vice President Dick Cheney were renominated without meaningful opposition in the 2004 Republican primaries.
 The Democratic nominating process was more contentious as the party lacked a clear standard bearer for the first time since 1992.
 Nine Democratic candidates were active in the primaries with four candidates winning at least one primary.